kurtkuehnert/bevy_terrain/docs/implementation.md

 For one, the UDLOD algorithm approximates the terrain geometry, and for another, the Chunked Clipmap stores the terrain data in a convenient and randomly accessible data structure.

 Both are described in detail in my [bachelor thesis]([https://github.com/kurtkuehnert/terrain_renderer/blob/main/Thesis.pdf](https://github.com/kurtkuehnert/terrain_renderer/blob/main/Thesis.pdf)).
-To understand the implementation of this crate and the reasons behind some of the design decisions, I recommend that you read at least the entire chapter 4.
+To understand the implementation of this crate and the reasons behind some design decisions, I recommend that you read at least the entire chapter 4.
 If you are unfamiliar with terrain rendering in general, taking a look at chapter 2 will prove beneficial as well.

 In the following, I will now explain how both of these systems are currently implemented, what limitations they possess, and how they should work in the future.
 Furthermore, I have listed a couple of todos outlining the essence of these issues.
-If any of them sound interesting to you and you would like to work on them, please get in touch with me, so we can discuss solutions.
+If any of them sound interesting to you, and you would like to work on them, please get in touch with me, so we can discuss solutions.
-These are certainly not all problems of the current implementation, so if you notice anything else, please let me know so I can add it here.
+These are certainly not all problems of the current implementation, so if you notice anything else, please let me know, so I can add it here.

 ## Terrain Geometry